How to Apply

 OATML has an open and friendly environment with regular academic and social gatherings.
 As an incoming student you will be paired with a current group member, who will be your buddy to help you navigate starting your PhD.
 All incoming students begin with a startup project to get a good grasp on fundamentals.
 This will give you the opportunity to find new interesting research questions by yourself.
 Then we will develop these questions into your own project which you will lead and develop.

-Applicants should have a Master's in a related field and a strong motivation and a sense of curiosity.
-If you are interested in joining us, please take a look at the papers we've put online to get a better sense of our work and whether it fits with your interests.
+Applicants should have a Master's in a related field and a strong motivation and sense of curiosity.
+If you are interested in joining us, please look at our publications to get a better sense of our work and whether it fits with your interests.

 Below is some information about the admissions procedure.
 Please feel free to email us with any questions about the group, but please email Graduate Admissions Office if you have questions about qualifications or the PhD admissions procedure.
 For the admissions procedure, more information can be found on the University website.